Freezing eggplant - how to do it successfully

 Can you freeze eggplant?

-Eggplants are a versatile vegetable that can be used in a variety of dishes, from ratatouille to eggplant parmesan.
-Fresh eggplants are often preferred, but frozen eggplants can also be a good choice.
-Eggplants can be frozen whole or sliced and retain their texture and flavor even after thawing.
-When freezing eggplants, you have two options: you can freeze raw or cooked eggplants.
-If you choose to freeze raw eggplants, you should be aware that the texture will change after thawing.
+Eggplant is a versatile vegetable that can be used in a variety of dishes, from ratatouille to eggplant parmesan.
+Fresh eggplant is often preferred, but frozen eggplant can also be a good choice.
+Eggplant can be frozen whole or sliced and will retain its texture and flavor after thawing.
+When freezing eggplant, you have two options: you can freeze raw or cooked eggplant.
+If you choose to freeze raw eggplant, keep in mind that the texture will change after thawing.
 The eggplant will become softer and more delicate, making it best suited for dishes where you would not use it raw, such as soups or sauces.

 Note: We recommend suitable freezer containers with glass lids for environmentally friendly freezing of your eggplants.